cuayahuitl/SimpleDS/README.md

 You may want to set Verbose=false during training and Verbose=true during tests.
 You may also want to set a high number of dialogues during training (e.g. Dialogues=2000) and a low one during tests (e.g. Dialogues=1).
 You may want to change the system/user responses if you want different verbalisations.
 If this is the case, then you will also want to update the demonstration dialogues in the folder YourPath/SimpleDS/data/.

-Forthcoming extensions:
-+ Instructions on how to apply SimpleDS to different types of interactive systems.
-+ Tools for testing and visualising the learnt policies.
-+ Other learning algorithms, among others.

 CITATION
 --------
 Please use the following reference if you use SimpleDS code or if you want to cite this work.